 ObamaCare Medicare Cuts, Changes in Medicare Spending

-The concept behind the ObamaCare Medicare cuts is simple, cut out the parts of Medicare and Medicare Advantage that aren’t working and use that money to fix the parts that need reform.
-The end result should improve the system and result in curbed spending and a more effective program.
+The concept behind the ACA (ObamaCare) Medicare cuts is simple, cut out the parts of Medicare and Medicare Advantage that aren’t working and use that money to fix the parts that need reform.
+The result should improve the system and result in curbed spending and a more effective program.

-ObamaCare cuts Medicare and Medicare Advantage $716 Billion 2013-2022. $415 Billion comes from cutting tax payer money that is going to doctors, hospitals and private insurance companies… Most health care officials, workers and hospitals agree that ObamaCare helps the health care industry and specifically Medicare and Medicaid.
+ObamaCare cuts Medicare and Medicare Advantage $716 Billion 2013-2022. $415 Billion comes from cutting tax payer money that is going to doctors, hospitals and private insurance companies.
+Most health care officials, workers, and hospitals agree that the ACA (ObamaCare) helps the health care industry and specifically Medicare and Medicaid.

 ObamaCare Medicare Advantage Reform

 ObamaCare also seeks to decrease the amount paid to hospitals for Medicare.
-However, hospitals have already agreed to this, since they know once everyone has insurance under the Affordable Care Act they will see a large influx in the amount of visitors to their hospitals.
-Therefore, they will at least break even, if not profit, while saving the tax payers money.
-Thus reforming the healthcare system.
+However, hospitals have already agreed to this, since they know once everyone has insurance under the Affordable Care Act they will see a large influx in the number of visitors to their hospitals.
+Therefore, they will at least break even, if not profit, while saving the taxpayers money.
+This could potentially reform the healthcare system.

-ObamaCare now requires that Advantage plans cannot charge enrollees more than traditional Medicare for chemotherapy administration, skilled nursing home care and other specialized services.
-Starting in 2014, Medicare Advantage plans cannot spend more than 15 % of their Medicare payment on administrative costs, insurance company profits and non-healthcare related items.
-These cost cutting measures are estimated to bring in $1,000 in savings to CMS per Advantage Plan member without reducing any benefits.
-This is expected to help decrease Medicare part B payments, especially for low income seniors.
-Remember: Medicare Advantage Plans must provide at a minimum what Original Medicare covers.
+Advantage plans cannot charge enrollees more than traditional Medicare for chemotherapy administration, skilled nursing home care, and other specialized services.
+Starting in 2014, Medicare Advantage plans could not spend more than 15% of their Medicare payment on administrative costs, insurance company profits and non-healthcare related items.
+These cost-cutting measures are estimated to bring in $1,000 in savings to CMS per Advantage Plan member without reducing any benefits.
+This is expected to help decrease Medicare part B payments, especially for low-income seniors.
+Medicare Advantage Plans must provide at a minimum what Original Medicare covers.